FJNel/book-project/api/api-docs.md

 - Only fields provided in the request body will be updated.
 Fields not included will remain unchanged.
 - If any of the provided fields are invalid (e.g., too short, too long, contains invalid characters), an error message will be returned and no changes will be made.
 - The role, email and password fields cannot be updated via this endpoint:
- - To update the role: Requires admin privileges and must be done via a dedicated admin endpoint.
+ - To update the role: Requires admin privileges and must be done via the dedicated admin endpoint.
- - To update the email: Requires re-verification and must be done via a dedicated admin endpoint.
+ - To update the email: Requires re-verification and must be done via a dedicated endpoint.
  - To update the password: Must be done via the password reset flow.
 - The response will include the updated user profile information.